badola/blog/cpp/if_you_see_cut_paste.md

     template< class ForwardIt >
     ForwardIt rotate( ForwardIt first, ForwardIt n_first, ForwardIt last ); // (since C++11)

-Unfortunately, the return value was not returned by `std::rotate` until C++11.
+Unfortunately, the return type of `std::rotate` was `void` until C++11.
-This shortcoming was also noticed by Alex.
+This shortcoming was also noticed and addressed by Alex.
 In his own words -
 > I also observed that in many cases when I used rotate I would immediately need to compute the position of the **new rotation point**, that is, the position where the beginning of the first sub-range ended.
 > Assuming that we are dealing with random-access iterators, after `rotate(f, m, l)`, I would frequently need `f + (l – m)`.
 > Computing it for random-access iterators is trivial, but it is really slow for linked structures.